Autism and Visual Impairment

 • Assistive Technology: Utilizing assistive technology, such as screen readers, braille displays, and optical character recognition software, can help individuals with visual impairment access information and communicate more effectively.

 • Sensory Accommodations: Creating a sensory-friendly environment can help individuals with autism manage their sensory sensitivities.
-This may involve reducing noise levels, providing soft lighting, or avoiding overwhelming stimuli.

 • Specialized Education: Individuals with autism and visual impairment may benefit from specialized education programs that address their unique needs.